trek-view/basecamp/_posts/2022-02-04-turn-gopro-timewarp-video-into-timelapse-images.md

 All that is left to do now is actually write the correct times into the photos.

 [The steps to do this are described in this post (as well as how to extract and write GPS points extracted from the TimeWarp video to each image)](/blog/turn-360-video-into-timelapse-images-part-2).

-## Update 2022-04-22

-Using a GoPro in TimeLapse video mode (without TimeWarp)?
-[Here is a guide detailing how to do a similar conversion of the video into properly timed frames](/blog/turn-gopro-timelapse-video-into-timelapse-images).tr